Happy #NCFD to you and yours, friends. Today, September 18th, marks the fifth annual National Ceiling Fan Day.

 It’s true.
 In fact, we’re celebrating National Ceiling Fan Week Sept.
-12-19 with a big Fan Sale: 15% off select fans over at Lumens.com.
+18-24 with a big Fan Sale: up to 15% off select fans over at Lumens.com.
 But that wasn’t why #NCFD was created.
 In fact, the annual tribute to our favorite air movers began in 2013 as a collective effort to power down cooling systems and rely on fans to save trillions of kilowatt hours of energy consumption.
 We’re into that.
 If it’s still a little roasty toasty in your part of the world, take at least today to put that energy-efficient air mover on your ceiling to work (or stock up on fans for the whole house!).

 1. Raising your thermostat +2 degrees and regular ceiling fan use can lower energy costs by about 15% (says the EPA).